rayandaod/french-intent-classification/README.md

   - out_of_scope (if none of the above)

-- We should choose metrics to evaluate the algorithm quality
+- We should choose metrics to evaluate the algorithm quality --> Done.
+We will use accuracy, precision, recall, and F1-score.
+To take into account the instructions, we take a closer look at the out_of_scope and lost_luggage recall (because we want the least number of false negatives).
-- We need a python script running a prediction on a text input
+- We need a python script running a prediction on a text input --> Done + added a command-line chat interface
-- We need a python script evaluating the chosen model on a test set (csv)
+- We need a python script evaluating the chosen model on a test set (csv) --> Done + added a test set (CLINC150 "plus" test set translated to french)
-- We need the user input prediction to run in a reasonable time (less than 1s)
+- We need the user input prediction to run in a reasonable time (less than 1s) --> This was achieved for all models for the typical text length (see evaluation script and folders)
 - We should compare multiple techniques
+    --> Data preprocessing: out_of_scope class handling, carry_on enhancer before translation, stopwords removal, ...
+    --> FlauBERT sum/avg word embeddings + logistic regression
+    --> Sentence CamemBERT + logistic regression
+    --> Translation + English pre-trained model

 ## Getting Started